 Maybe it's difficult because it sounds like taking a step backward in life.
-In a culture where success is often measured in terms of material possessions, buying less sounds boring, old-fashioned, and destined for ridicule.
+In a culture where success is usually measured in terms of material possessions, buying less sounds boring, ridiculous, and counter-productive.

 And since we're all exposed to hundreds of ads every day, in every possible space and format, we're constantly aware of the world of products available for our consumption.
 Even if we tune out most of the details, our cultural atmosphere is permeated with the message "buy, buy, buy!"